Bryce Montes de Oca: Professional career

-The New York Mets selected him in the ninth round of the 2018 MLB draft.
-He signed with the Mets, beginning his professional career.
-The Mets promoted him to the major leagues on September 3, 2022.
+On September 3, 2022, Montes de Oca was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut the same day, striking out one batter and yielding one hit, one walk and no runs pitching 2/3 of an inning to finish a 7–1 loss to the Washington Nationals.
+He finished his rookie campaign with a 10.80 ERA and six strikeouts in 3 1/3 innings across three appearances.